 Desktop PCs: Reliability

-To find out which tech brands are the UK’s favourites, every year we ask almost 10,000 Which? members to tell us about the technology products they own – from how happy they are to recommend a brand, to how reliable the products are once they’re home.
+To find out which tech brands are the UK’s favourites, every year we ask thousands of Which? members to tell us about the technology products they own – from how happy they are to recommend a brand, to how reliable the products are once they’re home.

 Read our expert Which? reviews of the best all-in-one PCs.

 Best desktop PCs for reliability